hdecoded/hdecoded/README.md

 - 👋 Hi, I’m @hdecoded
 - 👀 I’m interested in coding, technology, movies, tvshows, cars, rockets and travel
 - 🌱 I’m currently learning Java, Spring Microservices, Docker and kubernetes
-- 📫 Contact me at hd@outlook.in
+- 📫 Contact me at hdecoded@yahoo.com

 <!---
 hdecoded/hdecoded is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.